 CAGJ is excited to launch a year-long Strategic Planning & Assessment Process (SAPP for short) beginning now and going through next Spring.

 The goal of CAGJ’s SAPP is to reinvigorate CAGJ by engaging our members in reflecting on our purpose in the food sovereignty movement and our role in the current political moment.
-We want our members to lead in determining a vision for the future of CAGJ, our organizing strategies, and how we will transform the food system!
+We want our members and partners to lead in determining a vision for the future of CAGJ, our organizing strategies, and how we will transform the food system!

 Our consultant: Scott Winn